KV Cache Steering for Controlling Frozen LLMs: Experiments

-Figure~\ref{fig:style-example} provides qualitative examples of the opening segments of responses generated for a single ARC-Challenge question under each of the five steering styles.
-These illustrate that the rhetorical differences between generations are not only detectable but often pronounced.
-For instance, all responses produced using the analogical steering vector begin with \texttt{Just like ...}, while the causal chain examples adhere to a conditional logic pattern.
+Figure~\ref{fig:style-example} illustrates outputs from a single ARC-Challenge question under different style-specific steering vectors.
+These show that the rhetorical differences between generations are not only detectable but often pronounced.
+For instance, all analogical responses begin with \texttt{Just like ...}, while causal chain examples follow a conditional logic pattern.
 These observations confirm that stylistic signals are indeed encoded in the KV cache and can be carried over to any prompt using cache steering.

-Taken together, these results suggest that cache steering can be used not only to induce reasoning in general, but to exert more fine-grained control over its \textit{form}.
-This opens up future work on controllable reasoning strategies, such as choosing a style to improve model interpretability, user alignment, or explanation quality.
+Taken together, these results show that cache steering can be used not only to induce reasoning in general, but to exert fine-grained control over its \textit{form}.